jonluca/blog/_posts/2018-10-28-phone-calls.md

 This sounds almost *exactly* like a phone call.
 This was a suprisingly quick and fun exploration into signal processing, and into making high quality audio sound like a phone call.

-I want to play around with implementing Linear predictive coding (LPC) to synthesize the speech from a residual waveform.
+I want to play around with implementing linear predictive coding (LPC) to synthesize the speech from a residual waveform.
 There are a few signal processing books on my reading list, and I'll update this blog post with any corrections or fun discoveries as I get through those.

 The code for this project lives [here](https://github.com/jonluca/Phone-Audio-Processing)